 As your organization's administrator, you can use the OAuth Token audit log to track which users are using which third-party mobile or web applications in your domain.
-For example, when a user starts a G Suite Marketplace app, the log records the name of the app and the person using it.
+For example, when a user opens a Google Workspace Marketplace app, the log records the name of the app and the person using it.

-The log also records each time a third-party application is authorized to access Google Account data, such as Google Contacts, Calendar, and Drive files (G Suite only).
+The log also records each time a third-party application is authorized to access Google Account data, such as Google Contacts, Calendar, and Drive files (Google Workspace only).

 From the Admin console Home page, go to Reports.

-- On the left, under Audit, click Token.
+- On the left, under Audit log, click Token.